 Jim first joined the DOJ in 1979 and served there for 13 years in different roles, including as a trial attorney in the Criminal Division and as Deputy Chief of the Division’s Public Integrity Section.
 He has received the Edmund J. Randolph Award, the highest award given by the U.S. Department of Justice, and the National Intelligence Distinguished Public Service Medal, the highest civilian award in the U.S. Intelligence Community.
 He left the DOJ for private practice and became a partner in an international law firm, where he worked on white collar defense matters and corporate counseling.
 In addition to his work as a defense lawyer and corporate counselor, Jim was appointed as the Special Counsel to the U.S. House of Representatives Ethics Committee to conduct its investigation of then-Speaker Newt Gingrich and was appointed as the independent monitor for a large financial institution.

-Jim has been ranked consistently by LMG Life Sciences as a “Life Sciences Star,” mostly recently since 2019, in the White-Collar/Government Investigations category.
+Jim has been ranked consistently by LMG Life Sciences as a “Life Sciences Star” since 2016, most recently in the White-Collar/Government Investigations category.